NORTHERN IRELAND BOWLING ASSOCIATION

 GENERAL COMPETITION RULES

-3. Any number of entries in the Singles, Pairs, Triples, Fours and Senior Fours Championships may be accepted for each Club, and Club Secretaries must forward the names of the entrants in each competition to the Honorary Competitions Secretary along with the entrance fees, to reach him not later than the last Monday in April.
+3. Any number of entries in the Singles, Youth (U18) Singles, Junior (U25) Singles, Pairs, Mixed Pairs, Triples, Fours and Senior Fours Championships competitions may be accepted from each Club, and Club Secretaries must forward the names of the entrants in each competition to the Honorary Competitions Secretary, not later than the closing date on the Entry Form.

-Entrants in all the Association’s Singles, Pairs, Triples, Fours and Senior Fours Championships automatically enter for and, if they qualify, can take part in the corresponding National Championships held annually by the Irish Bowling Association.
+Entrants in all the Association’s Open Singles, Youth (U18) Singles, Junior (U25) Singles, Pairs, Triples, Fours and Senior Fours Championships automatically enter for and, if they qualify, can take part in the corresponding National Championships held annually by the Irish Bowling Association.

-4. All draws shall be by ballot, the first drawn in the various rounds shall be considered as being the home team.
+4. All draws shall be by ballot, the first drawn in the various rounds shall be considered as being the home team, up to and including Semi-Finals.

-All Semi-finals and Finals shall be played on green and upon dates as decided by the Competitions Secretary or League Secretary.
+All Finals shall be played on green and upon dates as decided by the Competitions Secretary or League Secretary or Competitions Committee.

 5. Competitors in the Association’s Championships must accept the arrangements made for the playing of the various ties unless exceptional circumstances are proved, in which the Association’s Competitions Secretary must be notified in writing at least 48 hours, Saturday and Sunday excepted, before the time fixed for commencing such tie or ties, in order that he may make further arrangements for the completion of the same.